 transitGatewayRouteTableId: ${exampleRouteTable.id}

-The GatewayAssociation resource connects the Direct Connect Gateway to the Transit Gateway and exposes a transitGatewayAttachmentId attribute.
-Reference this attribute directly rather than using a data source lookup; data sources can trigger unnecessary recreation when unrelated properties like allowedPrefixes change.
-The allowedPrefixes property controls which on-premises routes propagate into the Transit Gateway.
+The GatewayAssociation resource connects your Direct Connect Gateway to the Transit Gateway and exposes a transitGatewayAttachmentId attribute.
+Reference this attribute directly in the propagation rather than using a data source lookup.
+The allowedPrefixes property on the association controls which on-premises routes are advertised to AWS.

 Beyond these examples

 These snippets focus on specific propagation features: VPC attachment propagation and Direct Connect Gateway propagation.
-They’re intentionally minimal rather than full Transit Gateway deployments.
+They’re intentionally minimal rather than complete Transit Gateway deployments.

-The examples may reference pre-existing infrastructure such as Transit Gateway attachments (VPC or Direct Connect Gateway) and Transit Gateway route tables.
+The examples may reference pre-existing infrastructure such as Transit Gateway and route table resources, and VPC attachments or Direct Connect Gateway associations.
 They focus on configuring propagation rather than provisioning the entire Transit Gateway topology.

 To keep things focused, common propagation patterns are omitted, including: